Partial duality of hypermaps: Introduction

-In 1975 T.~Walsh noted \cite{Walsh1975aa} that, if we consider a small regular neighborhood of vertices and hyperedges, then we can regard hypermaps as cell decomposition of a compact closed surface into disks of three types, vertices, hyperedges, and faces, such that the disks of the same type do not intersect and the disks of different types may intersect only on arcs of their boundaries.
-These arcs form a 3-regular graph whose edges are colored in 3 colors depending on the types of cells they are adjacent to.
-The arcs of intersection of hyperedge-disks with face-disks bear the color 0.
-The color 1 stands for the arcs of intersection of vertex-disks with face-disks.
-And the arcs of intersection of vertex-disks with hyperedge-disks are colored by 2.
-Thus we came to the concept of $[2]$-colored graphs, where $[2]$ stands for the set of three colors $[2]:=\{0,1,2\}$.
-It turns out that such a $[2]$-colored graph carries all the information about the original hypermap.
+In 1975 T.~Walsh noted \cite{Walsh1975aa} that, if we consider a small regular neighbourhood of vertices and hyperedges, then we can regard hypermaps as cell decomposition of a compact closed surface into disks of three types, vertices, hyperedges, and faces, such that the disks of the same type do not intersect and the disks of different types may intersect only on arcs of their boundaries.
+These arcs form a 3-regular graph whose edges are coloured in 3 colours depending on the types of cells they are adjacent to.
+The arcs of intersection of hyperedge-disks with face-disks bear the colour 0.
+The colour 1 stands for the arcs of intersection of vertex-disks with face-disks.
+And the arcs of intersection of vertex-disks with hyperedge-disks are coloured by 2.
+Thus we come to the concept of $[2]$-coloured graphs, where $[2]$ stands for the set of three colours $[2]:=\{0,1,2\}$.
+It turns out that such a $[2]$-coloured graph carries all the information about the original hypermap.
 This gives another combinatorial model for description of hypermaps.
-We review this model in Subsection \ref{ssec-edge-colored-graphs}. \tdplotsetmaincoords{65}{10}
+We review this model in \cref{ssec-edge-coloured-graphs}. \tdplotsetmaincoords{65}{10}

 About the same time this concept was generalized to higher dimensions.
-Namely, in the $1970$'s M.~Pezzana \cite{Pezzana1974aa,Pezzana1975aa} discovered a way of coding a piecewise-linear (PL) manifold by a properly edge-colored graph.
+Namely, in the $1970$'s M.~Pezzana \cite{Pezzana1974aa,Pezzana1975aa} discovered a way of coding a piecewise-linear (PL) manifold by a properly edge-coloured graph.
 The idea goes as follows: choose a triangulation $K$ of this given manifold $M$.
 Consider then its first barycentric subdivision $K_{1}$.
-The $1$-skeleton of $K_{1}^{*}$ is a properly edge-colorable graph.
-It turns out that the coloring of the graph is sufficient to reconstruct $M$ completely.
+The $1$-skeleton of $K_{1}^{*}$ is a properly edge-colourable graph.
+It turns out that the colouring of the graph is sufficient to reconstruct $M$ completely.
 The discovery of M.~Pezzana allows to bring combinatorial and graph theoretical methods into PL topology.
-This correspondence between PL manifolds and colored graphs has been further developed by M.~Ferri, C.~Gagliardi and their group \cite{Ferri1986aa}.
+This correspondence between PL manifolds and coloured graphs has been further developed by M.~Ferri, C.~Gagliardi and their group \cite{Ferri1986aa}.
 It has also been independently rediscovered by A.~Vince \cite{Vince1983aa}, S~Lins and A.~Mandel \cite{Lins1985aa}, and, to a certain extent, by R. Gurau \cite{Gurau2011aa}.